Timber is still a somewhat niche investment, so it’s not surprising that many land buyers may not be familiar with how to value timber land.

 As with any other kinds of real estate, there isn’t just one method for appraising timber.

-In our case, there are three primary methods used to value timber land.
+In this case, there are three primary methods used to value timber land.

 Sales comparison approach: